Kitware/VTK/Documentation/release/dev/paritioned-dataset-collection-convertor.md

 into a `vtkPartitionedDataSetCollection` with ease.
 If input is a vtkMultiBlockDataSet, the hierarchical organization is represented in the `vtkDataAssembly` associated with the generated output.

-`vtkPartitionedDataSetCollectionToMultiBlockDataSet` and its parallel counterpart `vtkPPartitionedDataSetCollectionToMultiBlockDataSet` are inverse of `vtkDataObjectToPartitionedDataSetCollection` i.e. they can convert a vtkPartitionedDataSetCollection to a `vtkMultiBlockDataSet`.
+`vtkConvertToMultiBlockDataSet` and its parallel counterpart `vtkPConvertToMultiBlockDataSet` are inverse of `vtkDataObjectToPartitionedDataSetCollection` i.e. they can convert a vtkPartitionedDataSetCollection to a `vtkMultiBlockDataSet`.